scapula07/vultrivius-evmos/README.md

 ### NFT Cross-Bridge

-A cross-bridge between Ethereum and Polygon chain was implemented using the Maticjs sdk(POS).
-The contracts for both tokens were mapped using the polygon Token mapper.
+A cross-bridge between Ethereum and EVMOS chain was implemented.

-User can transfer their NFT item across chain ,from ethereum to polygonm or vice versa.
+User can transfer their NFT item across chain ,from ethereum to EVMOS or vice versa.

 ### Install